OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 | **Password** | Password for the above user                          |
 +--------------+------------------------------------------------------+

 Select the vCenter cluster to import as OpenNebula Host and click on "Import".
-After importing you should see a message indicating that the host was successfully imported.
+After importing you should see a message indicating that the Host was successfully imported.

 .. _import_running_vms:

 Now it's time to check that the vCenter import has been successful.
-In ``Infrastructure --> Hosts`` check if vCenter cluster has been imported, and if all the ESX hosts are available in the ESX tab.
+In ``Infrastructure --> Hosts`` check if the vCenter cluster has been imported, and if all the ESX Hosts are available in the ESX tab.

-.. note:: Take into account that one vCenter cluster (with all its ESX hosts) will be represented as one OpenNebula host.
-Is not possible to import individual ESX hosts, they need to be grouped in vCenter clusters.
+.. note:: Take into account that one vCenter cluster (with all its ESX Hosts) will be represented as one OpenNebula Host.
+It's not possible to import individual ESX Hosts; they need to be grouped in vCenter clusters.

 Step 3.
 Import Datastores
 ---------------------------------------------------------------------------------

 .. _import_images_and_ds:

-Datastores can be imported from the ``Storage --> Datastores`` Since datastores are going to be used to hold the images from VM Templates, all datastore **must** be imported before VM Template import.
+Datastores can be imported from the ``Storage --> Datastores`` Since datastores are going to be used to hold the images from VM Templates, all datastores **must** be imported before VM Template import.

-vCenter datastores hosts VMDK files and other file types so VMs and templates can use them, and these datastores can be represented in OpenNebula as both an Images datastore and a System datastore:
+vCenter datastores hosts VMDK files and other file types so VMs and templates can use them, and these datastores can be represented in OpenNebula as both an Images Datastore and a System Datastore:

 - Images Datastore.
 Stores the images repository.
 VMDK files are represented as OpenNebula images stored in this datastore.
 - System Datastore.
 Holds disk for running virtual machines, copied or cloned from the Images Datastore.

-For example, if we have a vcenter datastore called ''nfs'', when we import the vCenter datastore into OpenNebula, two OpenNebula datastores will be created as an Images datastore and as a System datastore pointing to the same vCenter datastore.
+For example, if we have a vcenter datastore called ''nfs'', when we import the vCenter datastore into OpenNebula, two OpenNebula datastores will be created as an Images Datastore and as a System Datastore pointing to the same vCenter datastore.

 First go to ``Storage --> Datastores`` , click on the "+" green icon and click on "Import".
 Select the Host (vCenter cluster) and click on "Get Datastores".